OndrejNepozitek/Edgar-Unity/docs/basics/level-graphs.md

 #### Room templates

 Array of room templates that will be used for corridor rooms.
-These room templates will be used if we setup the algorithm to use corridors instead of connecting rooms directly by doors.
+These room templates will be used if we set up the algorithm to use corridors instead of connecting rooms directly by doors.
 Can be left empty if we do not want to use corridors.

 #### Room templates sets